 On June 7, 2016, we entered into a Fifth Amendment (the "Fifth Amendment") to our credit agreement dated as of November 15, 2010, as amended on March 15, 2011, September 21, 2012, May 16, 2013 and August 7, 2014, among UHS, as borrower, the several banks and other financial institutions from time to time parties thereto, as lenders ("Credit Agreement").
 The Fifth Amendment increased the size of the term loan A facility by \$200 million and those proceeds were utilized to repay outstanding borrowings under the revolving credit facility of the Credit Agreement.
-The Credit Agreement, as amended, which is scheduled to mature in August, 2019, consists of: (i) an \$800 million revolving credit facility (\$285 million of borrowings outstanding as of March 31, 2018), and; (ii) a term loan A facility with \$1.753 billion of borrowings outstanding as of March 31, 2018.
+The Credit Agreement, as amended, which is scheduled to mature in August, 2019, consists of: (i) an \$800 million revolving credit facility (\$366 million of borrowings outstanding as of June 30, 2018), and; (ii) a term loan A facility with \$1.731 billion of borrowings outstanding as of June 30, 2018.

-Borrowings under the Credit Agreement bear interest at our election at either (1) the ABR rate which is defined as the rate per annum equal to the greatest of (a) the lender's prime rate, (b) the weighted average of the federal funds rate, plus 0.5% and (c) one month LIBOR rate plus 1%, in each case, plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 0.50% to 1.25% for revolving credit and term loan-A borrowings, or (2) the one, two, three or six month LIBOR rate (at our election), plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 0.50% to 1.25% for revolving credit and term loan-A borrowings.
-As of March 31, 2018, the applicable margins were 0.50% for ABR-based loans and 1.50% for LIBOR-based loans under the revolving credit and term loan-A facilities.
+Borrowings under the Credit Agreement bear interest at our election at either (1) the ABR rate which is defined as the rate per annum equal to the greatest of (a) the lender's prime rate, (b) the weighted average of the federal funds rate, plus 0.5% and (c) one month LIBOR rate plus 1%, in each case, plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 0.50% to 1.25% for revolving credit and term loan A borrowings, or (2) the one, two, three or six month LIBOR rate (at our election), plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 30, 2018, the applicable margins were 0.50% for ABR-based loans and 1.50% for LIBOR-based loans under the revolving credit and term loan-A facilities.

-As of March 31, 2018, we had \$285 million of borrowings outstanding pursuant to the terms of our \$800 million revolving credit facility and we had \$446 million of available borrowing capacity net of \$34 million of outstanding letters of credit and \$35 million of outstanding borrowings pursuant to a short-term, on demand-credit facility.
+As of June 30, 2018, we had \$366 million of borrowings outstanding pursuant to the terms of our \$800 million revolving credit facility and we had \$365 million of available borrowing capacity net of \$34 million of outstanding letters of credit and \$35 million of outstanding borrowings pursuant to a short-term, on demand-credit facility.
 The revolving credit facility includes a \$125 million sub-limit for letters of credit.
-The Credit Agreement is secured by certain assets of the Company (which generally excludes asset classes such as substantially all of the patient-related accounts receivable of our acute care hospitals, certain real estate assets and assets held in joint-ventures with third-parties) and our material subsidiaries and guaranteed by our material subsidiaries.
+The Credit Agreement is secured by certain assets of the Company (which generally excludes asset classes such as substantially all of the patient-related accounts receivable of our acute care hospitals, real estate assets and assets held in joint-ventures with third-parties) and our material subsidiaries and guaranteed by our material subsidiaries.

-Pursuant to the terms of the Credit Agreement, term loan-A quarterly installment payments of approximately \$22 million commenced during the fourth quarter of 2016 and are scheduled through June, 2019.
+Pursuant to the terms of the Credit Agreement, term loan A quarterly installment payments of approximately \$22 million commenced during the fourth quarter of 2016 and are scheduled through June, 2019.
 Previously, approximately \$11 million of quarterly installment payments were made from the fourth quarter of 2014 through the third quarter of 2016.

 The Credit Agreement includes a material adverse change clause that must be represented at each draw.
 The Credit Agreement contains covenants that include a limitation on sales of assets, mergers, change of ownership, liens and indebtedness, transactions with affiliates, dividends and stock repurchases; and requires compliance with financial covenants including maximum leverage and minimum interest coverage ratios.
-We are in compliance with all required covenants as of March 31, 2018.
+We are in compliance with all required covenants as of June 30, 2018.